photoprism/photoprism-docs/docs/user-guide/backups/index.md

 At a minimum, a backup of PhotoPrism should include the files in [your *originals* folder](../../getting-started/docker-compose.md#photoprismoriginals) and a copy of the index database.
 We also recommend backing up [the *storage* folder](../../getting-started/docker-compose.md#photoprismstorage) so that you don't need to recreate any thumbnail or sidecar files, and your backup includes the complete configuration.

-=== "MariaDB"
+!!! tldr ""

-    1. The easiest way to create a full backup is to first run the backup command to generate a MariaDB database dump as shown below.
+    The easiest way to create a full backup is to first run the backup command to generate a database dump as shown below.
-    2. Then back up your *originals* and *storage* folders using any standard file backup utility.
+    Then back up your *originals* and *storage* folders using any standard file backup utility.

-=== "SQLite"

-    A full backup of both folders is mandatory, but it is not necessary to [create a dump](../../getting-started/advanced/backups.md#sqlite-backups) first, as there already is a copy of the index database in the *storage* folder.

 ## Backup Command

-The easiest way to create an index SQL dump of MariaDB is to run the backup command in a terminal:
+The easiest way to create an SQL dump from MariaDB or SQLite is to run the backup command in a terminal:

 ```
 docker compose exec photoprism photoprism backup -i -f